-Why do many Introverts Prefer Online Jobs?
+Why do many Introverts Prefer Remote Jobs?

 Being an introvert doesn’t necessarily mean that you don’t like people.
 Introverts can be very social, too.
 But while extroverts get their energy from being surrounded by others, introverts need some quiet time alone to recharge their batteries.